Swag666baby/nexa-bot/README.md

 ```
 forever start --minUptime 1000 --spinSleepTime 1000 index.js
 ```
-# functionalities
-Nexa has several interesting features, such as:
+# functionalities Nexa has several interesting features, such as:
+*make stickers.*

+*a wide range of casino games.*

+*help with administration by banning, adding, changing the description, and the name of the group with great speed.*

+*nexa is also able to search videos on YouTube, images on Google and even download music.*

+*nexa also has an artificial intelligence to generate images and answer questions.*